 Award-winning back and spine center in central Virginia

 Accredited for spinal fusion by the nation's leading authority on quality of care, The Joint Commission, our expert spine surgeons stay at the forefront of medicine, using advanced tools and techniques, including biologics and stem cells, for spine surgery.
+In fact, Parham Doctors’ Hospital is the first hospital in the state of Virginia to offer a new breakthrough, minimally invasive treatment for patients with chronic low back pain.
 That means our spine surgeons and neurosurgeons perform the most complex procedures in the region.

 You want the finest care, most advanced tools and techniques and the most experienced team working together to resolve your back or neck pain.
 Recognized by Healthgrades™ as a Five-Star Recipient for Back Surgery, Parham Doctors’ Hospital is the best choice in Richmond, Virginia for the highest quality orthopedic care and nonsurgical and surgical spine treatments.

 - Multispecialty care from a team dedicated to you.
 Our team includes board-certified and fellowship-trained doctors and orthopedic surgeons, neurosurgeons, physiatrists, anesthesiologists, pain management specialists and family practitioners who work together to provide whole-patient care.

 - Compassionate care throughout the journey.
 We’re here every step of the way with case management and care coordination customized to your needs.

 - Advanced diagnostic imaging tools.
 Including the 3.0 Tesla MRI, Parham offers an open MRI and a large-opening CT scanner with tumor localization that allow for more precise diagnosis and treatment.